IBM/watson-speech-translator/doc/source/cf.md

    * wst-language-translator
    * wst-text-to-speech

-7. Click on the app and then click on `Visit App URL` visit the bot's web page.
+7. Click on the app and then click on `Visit App URL` to visit the bot's web page.

 ## Run the web app